-Difficulties an Animal Groomer may face:
+Can an Animal Groomer be promoted?

 The animals may get difficult while being groomed, especially when they are not used to all the handling, water and dryers.
 Being patient and able to gain the animal’s trust will always help.
 You may be required to transport the animals, so a drivers license could be required.